- What is a library district and what will it do for the library?

 An educated workforce helps a business's bottom line.
 And thriving cultural assets - such as arts, libraries, and parks - are also part of what draws businesses and employees to the region.
 Public libraries are a good investment to make for the community.

-The North Boulder branch library is scheduled to break ground in late summer or fall of 2022.
+The North Boulder branch library is scheduled to break ground in fall of 2022.
 Rising construction costs have delayed the project, and have forced the library to cut several popular elements - net-zero features, a makerspace, community kitchen, and playground - from the original design.

 A library district would provide the funding needed to complete the North Boulder branch as designed.

 Corner libraries are small facilities that test the waters to see if there is demand for a full branch in a neighborhood.
 Boulder’s first corner library opened in a North Boulder storefront in 2014, and paved the way for the new branch set to open in 2023.